The Global Solutions to Cartan's Realization Problem: Introduction

 \begin{theorem} Let $(G, X,c,R,F)$ be a Cartan Data.
 If for each $x \in X$ there exists a solution $(\B_G(M), (\theta,\omega), h)$ with $x \in \Im h$, then the Cartan Data determines a $G$-structure algebroid with connection $A\to X$.
 In this case, solutions are in one to one correspondence with bundle maps

 which are morphisms of $G$-structure algebroids with connection. \end{theorem}

 The special bundle maps that appear in the statement of the theorem are called {\bf $G$-realizations of $A$}.
-Therefore we have a 1:1 correspondence:
+Therefore we have a 1:1 correspondence

-and under this correspondence, we have:
+and under this correspondence, we have

-Hence, in order to solve Cartan problem, one needs to find the $G$-realizations of a $G$-structure algebroid with connection.
-One way (but not the only way!) these can be obtained is as source fibers of a {\bf $G$-integration}, i.e., by producing a $G$-structure groupoid $\G\tto X$ with connection:
+Hence, in order to solve Cartan problem, one needs to find the $G$-rea\-li\-za\-tions of a $G$-structure algebroid with connection.
+One way (but not the only way!) these can be obtained is as source fibers of a {\bf $G$-integration}, i.e., by producing a $G$-structure groupoid $\G\tto X$ with connection.

 \begin{theorem} If $\G\tto X$ is a $G$-structure groupoid integrating a $G$-structure algebroid with connection $A\to X$, and $\wmc$ denotes the Maurer-Cartan form, then $(\s^{-1}(x),\wmc|_{\s^{-1}(x)},\t)$ is a $G$-realization of $A$, for each $x\in X$.
 Moreover, in this case, any $G$-realization of $A$ has a cover isomorphic to a $G$-invariant open subset of one such $G$-realization. \end{theorem}